ImperialCollegeLondon/natural_number_game/INSTRUCTIONS.md

 apply
 exfalso

-Then the idea is that you just open one of the following files in src:
+You can learn about them in the file tactics.md .

-world1_addition.lean
+Then the idea is that you open the file Assignments/natural_number_game/src/my_solutions/world1_addition.lean

-world2_multiplication.lean
+(or one of the other files in there if you're interested in exploring more)

-world3_le.lean or world3_le_variant.lean
+and you edit the file and fill in the sorrys.
+Note that original sorried file is in src/levels and KMB's "official" solutions are in src/solutions.